 The tank has two chambers.
 One is the “active chamber,” the other is the “storage chamber.”
-The dial on top of the tank offers the possibility to move water from one to another.
+The dial on top of the container offers the possibility to move water from one to another.
 This results in a higher overall resistance output and vice-versa.

-The tank integrates a 3-blade metallic impeller which spins into the active chamber as you pull the handle, generating resistance.
+The tank integrates a 3-blade metallic impeller, which spins into the active chamber as you pull the handle, generating resistance.

-Just as any other fluid rower, the FDF Viking II Black Reserve offers a dynamic response.
+Just like any other fluid rower, the FDF Viking II Black Reserve offers a dynamic response.
 In other words, if you pull faster, the impeller will also spin faster into the water tank, generating more resistance.
 Thus, the resistance output is strictly related to your stroke rate.

 With the tank filled and with the water level dial set to “MAX,” the rower generates a consistent resistance output.
 This is great for users who want to train at an Olympic level, or for users who wish to achieve a high cardiovascular activity.

-The tank does not have a drain installed, but the box includes a siphon pump which allows you to fill or empty the tank quickly.
-Several chlorine pills for water treatment (are also included) with the rower.
+The tank does not have a drain installed, but the box includes a siphon pump, which allows you to fill or empty the tank quickly — several chlorine pills for water treatment are also (included) with the rower.

 The First Degree Fitness Viking II Black Reserve comes with an advanced console with resistance four levels.
 So, by correlating it with the resistance level on the water tank, you’ll benefit from more accurate readings.

 It uses 2 AA batteries (not included) and has an 8-window display that tracks time, 500M time, distance, strokes per minute, calories per hour, wattage, and pulse.